 Mason Arts 250

-Our Mason Arts 250 program is aimed at engaging the public through the arts, based on the ideas at the heart of the American Revolution.
+This summer, the Mason District Arts Council is organizing a community-wide commemoration of the United States Semiquincentennial aimed at engaging the public through the arts, based on the ideas at the heart of the American Revolution.

 Artists and community members are collaborating on six activities – involving music, poetry, theater, speech, and visual arts – in June and July.
-Each activity will take as its starting point one of four central American texts: the Declaration of Independence, “The New Colossus”, “America the Beautiful,” and “What to a Slave is the Fourth of July” by Frederick Douglass.
+Each activity will take as its starting point one of four central American texts: the Declaration of Independence, “The New Colossus,” “America the Beautiful,” and “What to a Slave is the Fourth of July” by Frederick Douglass.

 In planning the Mason Arts 250 program, the Mason District Arts Council identified specific art activities that will bring the meaning of those texts to our multicultural community.
 Some events are site-specific and will take place on a certain day and others will take place over the five weeks leading to the July 4, holiday.